dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 3.1 [ ] Get the principal from the NNS frontend dapp

-3.2 [ ] Within air-gapped computer, craft a "add hot key" message with `quill`
+3.2 [ ] Within air-gapped computer, craft a "add hot key" message with `quill` as in 5.4

 3.3 [ ] Using a QR code, send the message to the Internet Computer